Behind the videos

 Directors Log: Drummer Jon Moss and Guitarist Roy Hay and Mikey Craig had all taken tap dancing lessons, intending to emulate Fred Astir in the video, But they all seem to have gotten hit with a fit of shyness, and were too embarrassed to go through with their big “hoofing” break in front of the stage crew.
 Their tap dancing scene was cut out of the script and replaced with them just dancing.

-I'll Tumble 4 Ya are one of six Culture Club music videos directed and scripted by Zelda Barron.
+I'll Tumble 4 Ya is one of six Culture Club music videos directed and scripted by Zelda Barron.
 The music video for I’ll Tumble 4 Ya is strictly a fun music video.
-In the first scene, Culture Club are walking down an alley one afternoon, a clown is standing by the front door with his black hat tilted asking the boys for some pocket change.
+In the first scene, Culture Club is walking down an alley one afternoon, a clown is standing by the front door with his black hat tilted asking the boys for some pocket change.

 The tap dancers look like mini versions of Radio City Music Halls fabled Rockettes, and George is seen tap dancing a little bit.
 George is wearing his black hat and long white smock shirt, Mikey looks like a bit like Harpo Marx, and conveys some of the Marx Brothers comical zaniness.